ChrisPritchard/RecklessDotNet/design.md

     - work out if a mouse tile is pressed
     - if so, generate ui and set
     - ui is a list, doesnt need to be a specific record

+## Multiple building sizes

+Will require two more sets of two, for offices with 2 or less, 4 or less and 6 or less departments At this point, probably a good idea to combine sprites into a single image